Japan at a Glance

 Healthcare and Social Security in Japan

-As an essential part of social security in Japan, there is a public healthcare policy for all Japanese citizens and foreigners who will be staying in Japan for more than a year.
-Instead of subscribing to the National Health Insurance scheme, employees often enroll in a company health insurance plan (kenko hoken) via their employer.
+As an essential part of social security in Japan, there is a public healthcare policy for all Japanese citizens and foreigners who will be staying in Japan for more than 3 months.
+Instead of subscribing to the National Health Insurance (NHI) scheme, employees often enroll in a company health insurance plan (kenko hoken) via their employer (so-called Social/Employees Health Insurance).
 Their monthly contributions to medical insurance are deducted directly from their paycheck.

-However, public healthcare does not cover foreign residents living in Japan for less than a year, and it only reimburses 70% of most medical expenses.
+However, public healthcare only reimburses 70% of most medical expenses.
 Various medical treatments are not paid for at all.
 You might consider taking out additional health insurance from a private company.

 Every person aged 20–59 and living in Japan must usually enter into the National Pension Plan, regardless of their nationality.
 The National Pension Plan (kokumin nenkin) is supposed to guarantee residents of Japan a basic income in their old age or in case of disability.